hubbcaps/gazee/README.md

     python Gazee.py

 Proceed to the settings page and enter the path to your comic library and optionally your Mylar DB for better comic info extraction.

+## Daemonize (*nix only)

+You can easily run the program in Daemon mode by using the -d flag

+    python Gazee.py -d

 ## Current Status